Information on Managing Your Education Loans

 Graduate Loans Mount Up

-Graduate student loans at the very least include a number of federal loans such as the Stafford Loans and Graduate PLUS Loans.
-Where federal loans, scholarships, fellowships and grants have fallen short, students may have private or alternative loans to pay off, as well.
+At the minimum, your graduate student loans probably include a number of federal loans such as the Stafford Loans and Graduate PLUS Loans.
+Where federal loans, scholarships, fellowships and grants have fallen short, you may have chosen to supplement the costs of college with private or alternative loans and now have those to pay off, as well.

+There are a number of scenarios that put graduate students drowning in debt at this point.
 Undergraduates that migrated directly into a grad school program would never have become eligible to begin repayment of their undergraduate student loans.
-Now they have all of them to account for.
+These old debts must now be paid off.

-Undergrads that took time away from college; started a career and/or family, before they went back for a graduate degree might have been interrupted in their student loan repayment.
+Undergrads that took time away from college and started a career and/or family before they went back for a graduate degree might have been interrupted in their student loan repayment.
 These borrowers have undergraduate loans probably suspended in deferment, and new graduate loans in addition.

 Factors to Consider Before Consolidation

-Regardless of the repayment situation, graduates struggling to juggle monthly payments must consider consolidation an option:
+Regardless of the repayment situation, graduates struggling to juggle monthly payments must consider consolidation an option.
+Before you commit to consolidate, ask yourself these questions to determine if it is a wise choice:

 - How many loans do you have?
 Federal?
 Private?